Research Program

 Burow, P.B.
 2020.
 “Nature’s Belonging: Landscape, Conservation, and the Cultural Politics of Place in the Great Basin.”
 In Public Lands in the Western US: Place and Politics in the Clash between Public and Private, K. Sullivan and J. McDonald, eds. pp. 175-197.
 Lanham, MD: Lexington Books. https://rowman.com/ISBN/9781793637079/Public-Lands-in-the-Western-US-Place-and-Politics-in-the-Clash-between-Public-and-Private

-Project Description: We constructed a new comprehensive dataset of land dispossession and forced migration for Indigenous peoples and nations across the area currently called the contiguous United States.
-We employ a comparative-historical research design with two time periods, historical lands and present-day lands, to assess the full extent and long-term effects of land dispossession and forced migration for Indigenous peoples in North America.
-Our analysis examines climate change risks and hazards, economic endowments, agricultural suitability, and proximity to U.S. federally-managed lands for Native Nations dispossessed of their lands and forcibly relocated under settler colonization.
+Project Description: We constructed a comprehensive new dataset of land dispossession and forced migration for Indigenous peoples and nations across the area currently called the contiguous United States.
+Using a comparative-historical research design, we assess the full extent and long-term effects of land dispossession and forced migration, examining climate change risks and hazards, economic endowments, agricultural suitability, and proximity to federally-managed lands for dispossessed Native Nations.

 Policy Relevance: This work informs climate adaptation and mitigation for Indigenous nations and furthers understanding of the factors affecting landscape resilience tied to historical land dispossession and forced migration.
-This initiative represents a new macro-level attempt to provide such information at a large-scale, and serves as a basis not only for ongoing efforts to mitigate future impacts of climate change, but for new policies to remediate the historical causes responsible for generating vulnerability across Native America.
-For more information, please see: http://nativelandresearch.org/
+This initiative serves as a basis for ongoing efforts to mitigate future impacts of climate change and for new policies to remediate the historical causes of vulnerability across Native America.

-Collaborators: Kyle Whyte, Justin Farrell, Kathryn McConnell, Jude Bayham; Native Land Information System
+Collaborators: Justin Farrell, Kathryn McConnell, Kyle Powys Whyte, Jude Bayham; Native Land Information System

 Funders: Yale University, National Science Foundation, USDA National Institute of Food & Agriculture